Wong Kar-wai: Breakthrough (1994–1995)

-During the long production of Ashes of Time, Wong faced a two-month break as he waited for equipment to re-record sound for some scenes.
-He was in a negative state, feeling heavy pressure from his backers and worrying about another failure, and so decided to start a new project: "I thought I should do something to make myself feel comfortable about making films again.
+During the production of Ashes of Time, Wong had a two-month break as he waited for equipment to re-record sound for some scenes.
+He was in a bad mood, feeling heavy pressure from his backers and worrying about another failure, and so he decided to start a new project: "I thought I should do something to make myself feel comfortable about making films again.
 So I made Chungking Express, which I made like a student film."
-Conceived and completed within only six weeks, the new project ended up being released two months before Ashes of Time.
+Conceived and completed in six weeks, the new project was released two months before Ashes of Time.

-Chungking Express is split into two distinct parts – both set in contemporary Hong Kong and focusing on lonely policemen (Takeshi Kaneshiro and Tony Leung Chiu-wai) who each fall for a woman (Brigitte Lin and Faye Wong).
+Chungking Express is split into two parts, both set in contemporary Hong Kong and focusing on lonely policemen (Takeshi Kaneshiro and Tony Leung Chiu-wai) who each fall for a woman (Brigitte Lin and Faye Wong).
 Wong was keen to experiment with "two crisscrossing stories in one movie" and worked spontaneously, filming at night what he had written that day.
-Peter Brunette notes that Chungking is considerably more fun and lighthearted than the director's previous efforts, but deals with the same themes.
+Peter Brunette notes that Chungking is considerably more fun and lighthearted than Wong's earlier work but deals with the same themes.
 At the 1995 Hong Kong Film Awards it was named Best Picture, and Wong received Best Director.
 Miramax acquired the film for American distribution, which, according to Brunette, "catapulted Wong to international attention".
 Stephen Schneider includes it in his book 1001 Movies You Must See Before You Die with the summary: "While other films by Wong may pack more emotional resonance, Chungking Express gets off on sheer innocence, exuberance, and cinematic freedom, a striking triumph of style over substance".